wavedpainter687/airdrops/Zksync/how-to-farm.md

 # Brief Summary

 In order to "farm" $ZKS, you will need to participate in the zkSync network in someway or form.
 The distribution of the tokens is ultimately based on the team, so we won't know the criteria chosen until its too late.
 So, in order to maximize your chances of receiving an airdrop, "farm" different areas of the zkSync network.
+Few things to note before we get started:

+1) Use liquidity that your willing to lose and never see again.
+The network can go to shit and you'll never see your money again.
+Keep this in mind!!!
+2) Diversify your transactions, so that you don't seem like a bot.
+I'm sure when the airdrop will happen, the team will try to remove any wallet they suspect of being a bot.
+3) Enjoy using the network...It could be the next "BIG" thing and your one of the first people using it :)

 # Purpose